smdrnks/bioarxiv-sanity-lite/README.md

 You can specify a date interval to search for new papers via the `date_start` and `date_end` flags, which accept strings in the format `YYYY-MM-DD`.
 If no date interval is specified the daemon searches for new papers between today and yesterday.

-You can see that updating the database is a matter of first downloading the new papers via the arxiv api using `bioarxiv_daemon.py`, and then running `compute.py` to compute the tfidf features of the papers.
+You can see that updating the database is a matter of first downloading the new papers via the bioarxiv api using `bioarxiv_daemon.py`, and then running `compute.py` to compute the tfidf features of the papers.
 Finally to serve the flask server locally we'd run something like:

 ```bash
 export FLASK_APP=serve.py; flask run